MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 The current release has the following limitations.
 Look out for announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection) and our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) for when additional features and capabilities become available:

+- You can apply labels to Office file types and Outlook email messages only.

+- Labels on the Office add-in are visible to all users who have the Azure Information Protection client installed.

+- Label names and tooltips are supported in one language only.

+- Files cannot be classified from Windows File Explorer.

 - There is no centralized logging for classification and labeling.

-- Label names and tooltips are supported in one language only.

 - Conditions for automatic classification must be phrases or patterns.

-- Files cannot be classified from Windows File Explorer.

 - Office apps for mobile devices (iOS and Android) and Mac computers, and the Office web apps (Office Online) are not yet supported.